alxli/algorithm-anthology/README.md

 Alex's Anthology of Algorithms: Common Code for Contests in Concise C++ (A<sup>3</sup>C<sup>5</sup>)
 ==================

-*Important Note*: This repository is undergoing a major rewrite.
-The PDF and work-in-progress sections are outdated and buggy.
-Use at your own risk.
+*Announcement*: An updated PDF version of this repo is coming soon.
+Until then, please avoid any older PDF versions in circulation, as they are highly outdated and buggy.

 ## Introduction

 Welcome to a comprehensive collection of common algorithm and data structure implementations.
-You will find that the code here is best-suited for programming contests, but are by no means limited to them.
-I developed this project with following principles in mind:
+The code here is suitable for direct use in programming contests, or just for your own studying.
+I wrote them with the following principles in mind:

-* Clarity: A reader already familiar with an algorithm should have no problem understanding how its particular implementation works.
-Consistency in naming conventions should be emphasized, and language-specific tricks or other implementation details should be documented.
+* Clarity: A reader already familiar with an algorithm should have no problem understanding how its implementation works.
+Consistency in naming conventions should be emphasized, and any tricks or language-specific hacks should be documented.

-* Genericness: Whenever possible, it should be easy to adjust an implementation to achieve slightly different goals.
-This could be tweaking a constant parameter, or supporting a slightly different data type.
-In a live contest, the more lines of code that must be changed, the more room there is for mistakes.
-C++ templates are often used to accomplish this at the slight cost of simplicity.
+* Genericness: It should be easy to adapt an implementation to achieve slightly different goals.
+This could be through tweaking the parameters or data types at play.
+During a live contest, more lines of code to be edited corresponds to more room for bugs.
+C++ templates are often used to increase tweakability at the slight cost of simplicity.

 * Portability: Different contest environments use different versions of C++ (though almost all of them use GCC).
 In order to maximize compatibility, non-standard features are avoided.
-The decision to adhere to C++98 standards is due to many contest systems being stuck on older versions of the language.
-Moreover, minimizing newer, C++ specific features should make this anthology friendlier to users of other languages.
-See to the "Portability" section below for more info.
+The decision to adhere to C++98 standards is due to many contest systems being stuck on an older version of the language.
+Moreover, minimizing newer C++ specific features will make the implementations more language-agnostic.
+Refer to the "Portability" section below.

-* Efficiency: Since the code is meant to be run during real contests, it is nice to maintain a reasonably low constant overhead.
-This is sometimes challenging in the face of clarity and genericness, but we can hope for contest setters to be liberal with time limits.
-If an implementation does not pass in time, chances are the wrong algorithm is being chosen with too slow of a big-O running time.
+* Efficiency: The code here is designed to be performant on real contests, and should maintain a low constant overhead.
+This is often challenging in the face of clarity and tweakability, but we can hope for contest setters to be liberal with time limits.
+You can reasonably assume that when a program times out, it is the fault of choosing an algorithm with the wrong complexity class entirely, rather than insufficient constant optimization.

 * Concision: Code chunks are often shifted around the file in the frenzy of timed contests.
 To minimize the amount of scrolling and searching, code compactness is valued.
-It is no surprise that each section is confined to a singleton source file, since nearly all contest systems demand submissions to be of this format.
+It is no surprise that each implementation is confined to a single source file, since nearly all contest systems require individual file submissions with no outside dependencies.

-A fair trade-off between these factors is the holy grail.
+A good trade-off between these factors is the holy grail.

-My secondary goal is to have common algorithms modelled in a way simple enough that programmers in other languages may understand as well.
-This is hopefully achieved for most sections, but C++ specific concepts may still used in certain areas to prioritize the above principles.

 ## Portability